 To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Flash freezing, icy roads, snow blowing sideways, and blizzard conditions.
 Arctic temperatures, gusting winds knocking out electrical power, and canceled flights interrupting travel.
-Winter storm Elliott affected the majority of the United States.
+In December of 2022, winter storm Elliott affected the majority of the United States, and just recently, a storm in the Northeast brought “epic snowfalls” to that part of the country over the weekend of the U.S. Thanksgiving holiday.

 Some people love winter, cold, snow, and sports like skiing, snowboarding, skating, and sledding.
 And some do not, which group I have joined.
 In fact, I’ve found myself bragging to my friends “up north” that I counted on one hand the number of snowflakes I saw one winter, I no longer own a snow shovel, and my ice scraper is a souvenir in a box stored in the garage.